OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-25.md

 ## Matthew 25:36

-I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.’
+I needed clothes and you provided for me, I was sick and you cared for me, I was in prison and you visited me.’

 ## Matthew 25:37